ox-it/lti-launch/README.md

 The lookup of tool consumers when handling an LTI launch is done by `ToolConsumerService` and there is simple implementation in `SingleToolConsumerService`.

+### Releasing

+This project is deployed to the central repository, once ready to release you can have the release plugin tag everything:

+    mvn -Prelease release:clean release:prepare

+then if that completes successfully a release bundle can be pushed to the staging area of the Sonatype OSS repository with:

+    mvn -Prelease release:perform

+We don't automatically close the staged artifacts so after checking that the files are ok you can login to the [repository](https://oss.sonatype.org/) and release it.

 ### License
 This software is licensed under the LGPL v3 license.
 Please see the [License.txt file](License.txt) in this repository for license details.